Mircea-MMXXI/azapy/predocs/Util_update_all_MkTData.md

 List of symbols to be omitted from the update.
 The default is [].
 * `verbose` : Boolean, <br>

-  -`True` will print a progress report,
+  - `True` will print a progress report,
   - `False` suppress any printing to the terminal.

 The default is `True`.